Full jury of 12 people and 6 alternates is seated in Trump's hush money trial in New York

 As more potential jurors were questioned Friday, Trump appeared to lean over at the defense table, scribbling on some papers and exchanging notes with one of his lawyers.
 He occasionally perked up and gazed at the jury box, including when one would-be juror said he had volunteered in a “get out the vote” effort for Hillary Clinton’s campaign.

+Trump spoke to reporters before Friday's proceedings got underway, railing against a gag order that prosecutors have accused him of violating.
+Judge Juan Merchan has scheduled arguments for next week on prosecutors' request to hold Trump in contempt of court and fine him for social media posts they say defy limits on what he can say about potential witnesses.

+“The gag order has to come off.
+People are allowed to speak about me, and I have a gag order,” Trump said.

-Judge Juan Merchan is also expected to hold a hearing Friday to consider a request from prosecutors to bring up Trump's prior legal entanglements if he takes the stand in the hush money case.
+Merchan is also expected to hear arguments Friday on prosecutors' request to bring up Trump's prior legal entanglements if he takes the witness stand in the hush money case.
 Manhattan prosecutors have said they want to question Trump about his recent civil fraud trial that resulted in a $454 million judgment after a judge found Trump had lied about his wealth for years.
 He is appealing that verdict.

 The trial centers on a $130,000 payment that Michael Cohen, Trump's former lawyer and personal fixer, made to porn actor Stormy Daniels to prevent her claims of a sexual encounter with Trump from becoming public in the final days of the 2016 race.